TimboKZ/Chonky/stories/01-File-Browser-basics/01-Component-hierarchy.md

 ```

 Or, if you're a power user, and you want to use a custom implementation of the file
-list by consuming Chonky's React contexts directly, you could use something like:
+list by consuming Chonky's [Recoil atoms](https://recoiljs.org/) directly, you could
+use something like:

 ```tsx
 <FileBrowser files={[]}>